ttaqinmu/neat-adaptive-lqr-pendulum/README.md

-# neat-adaptive-lqr-pendulum
-Tuning + Adaptive LQR (Linear Quadratic Regulator) using NEAT in Double Inverted Pendulum control
+# Tuning + Adaptive LQR (Linear Quadratic Regulator) using NEAT in Double Inverted Pendulum control

-to change model const of double inverted pendulum in model.py
+- to change model const of double inverted pendulum in model.py

-run run.py for running simulation for highest genome or simply edit mode name
+- run run.py for running simulation for highest genome or simply edit mode name

-run train.py for training NEAT new model
+- run train.py for training NEAT new model. config for NEAT parameter in config file.